nobooli/POLton/docs/src/trivia-streams.md

 She said that although she often gets lost in games, she has never gotten lost in real life.

 [Luluspeak]
-She always ends her sentences with -lulu on purpose, usually on verbs ending with ru. (something something ru-verb u-verb japanese grammar stuff)
+She always inflects her words with -lulu on purpose, usually on verbs ending with ru.
 Examples: ohalulu, ganbalulu, arigalulu, inoruru, ikichi wo susururu; there's other cases like luluoboe from the word urooboe

-・Konlulu (see my dictionary entry for more information, it needs some editing also)
+・Konlulu (see my dictionary entry for more information)
 Note: Konlulu is always used as a noun or verb. (although it's possible to use it to describe things like adjectives or adverbs, but there are no cases of that usage so far)
 The word "Konlulu"/「こんるる～」 is used in a multiple ways including, but not limited to: first time meeting an enemy, striking first, attacking the opponent by surprise